Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which should be handled by 'service request management'?
+### Which should be handled by Service Request Management?

 - [x] A request to provide a laptop.
 - [ ] A request to implement a security patch.